msmahagamage/MATLAB-FCM-Segmentation/README.md

 # MATLAB-FCM-Segmentation
-"A Fuzzy C-Means (FCM) algorithm for grayscale image segmentation in MATLAB
+A Fuzzy C-Means (FCM) algorithm for grayscale image segmentation in MATLAB